naveen0303/OpenCV-FaceDetection/README.md

 Test1.cpp contains the code for executing all the programs that are mentioned below. uncomment the code that we want to use and leave the remaining two codes commented.

 Compile and run Test1.cpp in Microsoft Visual Studio 2019.
+Set Initial input argument as testimg.jpg.

 Add External libraries - OpenCV and enable OpenMP support when compiling Q2 and Q3.